 Do you see “Yahweh’s word came to him” up there?
 These words are not recollections, retracing what happened like what Luke does.
 Yahweh revealed great truths to Jeremiah, and he wrote them down.
 This is a holy man of God being moved by the spirit of God and proclaiming!
 This is Yahweh’s authoring.

 Contrary to Jeremiah, Luke doesn’t say that Yahweh authored the book.
 While he acknowledges the topic to be the events around the life of the Messiah, the son of Yahweh and the son of man, who is the living word of God he also says he, the writer, chose to write it and it says that he, in fact, wrote it.
 It doesn’t say that it is perfect in the sense of being divine.
 It says that it is accurate.
 The things that he says happened did actually happen.
 We should take these verses at their face value.
-We don’t need to throw the whole book away because it isn’t God-authored.
+We don’t need to throw the book away because someone who wasn’t an apostle or prophet wrote it.
 We could even understand that because it is humanly authored there may be some minor mistakes.
 Nevertheless, it is a trustworthy document.
 It appears that this is what original Christianity understood about these writings.
 The documents that they trusted were written by men that could be trusted.
 They are very accurate, but they are of human origin describing events in the kingdom of God accurately.